Akascape/gegl-experimental-effects/README.md

 ## Usage
 1. Open the `Tools > GEGL Operation...`
-2. Sesrch for the new effect name
+2. Sesrch for the new effect in the menu and select
 3. Adjust the controls

 ## Effects